bdowdell/bdowdell.github.io/_drafts/thinkpad.md

 Although the ThinkPad P1 Gen 3 is a larger form-factor than my previous 2012 MacBook Pro (15.6" versus 13"), it is a slimmer and lighter laptop than my old MBP.
 At just a little over 3 pounds in weight, it is portable and easy to carry around but also feels very sturdy.
+Considering the horsepower, it's an impressive package.

 The keyboard is excellent.
 Lenovo knows how to make a great keyboard.
 A lot of people complain about the placement of the Fn & Ctrl keys on the bottom left,